WebCrew/CMS-Code-Editor/README.md

 2. Another thing is that I want to integrate a simple image editor, also for .svg files.
 I already have one on my harddrive.

 3. The CSS should definitely be 100% responsive - so far it has unfortunately only partially fulfilled the requirement.
-So if you are interested, you are welcome to do so and help - thank you very much.
-4. @XHiddenProjects had a good idea to make password hashing easier - I ll think about it and xreated a issue of his discussion thread.
-Maybe he is so nice and will do a pull request or I`ll do it myself if I find the time.
-So or so it is a great idea.
-Thank you.
+I am thinking about to create a whole new UI with Bootstrap 5.